 Figure 1: RoboClaw’s power terminals.

 On either side of the power connections are the motor terminals.
 They are labeled M1A/M1B and M2A/M2B, each pair of terminals represents a single channel for a motor.
 The direction each motor turns is determined by which way the motor wires are connected to these terminals.
-If you want each motor to operate the same, wire both motors in the same order to each set of terminals.
+If you want each motor to operate the same, wire both motors in the same order on each set of terminals.
 If the motors do not turn the direction you want when testing you can reverse the order of the wires at the terminals.

 Figure 2: RoboClaw’s motor terminals.